rhyuen/robert-writes/content/dev/bashrc.md

 ---
-title: 'The difference the .bashrc and .bash_profile files'
+title: 'The difference between the .bashrc and .bash_profile files'
 slug: 'bashrc'
 date: '2021-01-02'
 tags: 'bash'